Landmarks

 Located in New Kent County, St. Peter’s Parish was established on April 29, 1678.
 In the summer of 1700 the vestry ordered that a second Lower Church replace an earlier, structurally weak building known as the Broken Back’d Church.
 Construction of the new church, began in 1701, and was in use by July 1703.

 In January 1759 the Rector of St. Peter’s Parish, the Reverend Mr. David Mossom, solemnized the marriage of Col. George Washington and Martha Dandridge Curtis.
-It has always been assumed that another future First Lady, Letitia Christian, later the wife of President John Tyler, was baptized in the parish church in 1790.
+It has always been assumed that another future First-Lady, Letitia Christian, later the wife of President John Tyler, was baptized in the parish church in 1790.

 New Kent County Courthouse

-The Ordinary of New Kent
+The New Kent Ordinary

 In 1692, after donating the land to build the County Courthouse, Colonel William Bassett built the New Kent Ordinary; it is one of the few remaining intact today.
 At the time Ordinaries were a tavern and inn where the public could purchase food, drink and lodging.